If you appreciate our work please think about making a donation. Thank you!

 So have another mince pie and another glass of sherry, but let's not pretend all is well.
 Ethical governance is not to be taken for granted.
 It is something we need to continually demand of our representatives.

-Please click above to download the full programme.
+Please click above to follow the link.

 Click the picture above to download a printable schedule for Corrie Film Club's 2018-2019 season.